 The criteria for admission varies from school to school, but usually include academic record (GPA), standardized admissions exam (GRE), letters of recommendation, demonstrated knowledge and commitment to the profession through experience and personal attributes, and in some cases a personal interview.

 To be a competitive applicant for OT programs, it is sometimes required that you complete observation hours with a licensed occupational therapist.
 Many programs require that you observe in multiple settings such as rehab, mental health, pediatrics, and geriatrics.
 Check individual school’s websites for program specific observation hour requirements.

 Admission committees look at the "big picture" as they evaluate applicants.
 They realize that every student does not hit the ground running when they enter college.
 Admission committees expect an excellent academic record, but may make some allowances for a problem semester, slow start or rough spot.
 If academic problems arise, you must bounce back and perform better than ever to show that the problem was an exception, rather than the rule.
-Use resources such as professor and T.A. office hours, the Learning Assistance Center and other Academic Excellence & Support Services offices.
+Use resources such as professor and T.A. office hours, the Learning Commons and other Academic Excellence & Support Services offices.